yiimaker/yii2-email-templates/docs/en/basic-usage.md

 Usage example
 -------------

-1. Create template with keys accross your site dashboard or Gii generator
+1. Create template with keys using your site dashboard or Gii generator

     ##### Key